Hooodini/HooECS/README.md

 This function returns a new instance of an entity.
 If you specify a parent entity, you can later access it via the `.parent` property.
 Also, the parent entity will get a reference to its newly created child, accessible by its `.children` table.

 **Note:** If you add an entity without a parent to the engine, the engine will set the root entity as its parent.

+#### Entity.eventManager

+This is a reference to the eventManager of the engine this entity has been added to.
+Therefore there will be no eventManager until the entity is added to an engine.

 #### Entity:setParent(parent)
 - **parent** (Entity) - Parent entity